Zbyszard/Comment-Stripper/README.md

 `>> [files, errors] = striprepo('')`

-There is no comments in any of your files now.
+There is not a single comment in any of your files now.

 ```Matlab
 foo = 'bar';